rzuppur/sparkweaver.core/README.md

 #### **`C FROM_INDEX TO_INDEX`** color connection

-Colors are eight bit RGB values.
+Colors are eight-bit RGB values.

 #### **`T FROM_INDEX TO_INDEX`** trigger connection